 Just 2% of claims were for treatment at emergency clinics.

-Despite Petsure’s suggestion that we’re paying more attention to our pets’ health, vets have said there is scope for families with dogs to be more careful in supervising their pet – both as a result of spending much more time at home because of COVID-19, as well as the fact that the lockdown coincided with Easter.
+Despite Petsure’s suggestion that we’re paying more attention to our pets’ health, vets have urged greater vigilance.
+They suggest families with dogs be more careful in supervising their pet.
+This is both due to spending more time at home because of COVID-19, as well as the fact that the lockdown coincided with Easter.

-Dr Michelle Trebeck, of Figtree Veterinary Clinic on Sydney’s North Shore, told Paws N’ All in April that her clinic had seen “an increase in general diarrhea cases”, and urged people to “be mindful of feeding things that dogs shouldn’t have”.
+Dr Michelle Trebeck, of Figtree Veterinary Clinic on Sydney’s North Shore, told Paws N’ All in April that her clinic had seen “an increase in general diarrhea cases”.
+She warned people to “be mindful of feeding things that dogs shouldn’t have”.

-Additionally, Easter often leads to a spike in dogs being taken to their vet for treatment of poisoning, after eating certain foods that are toxic to dogs.
+Additionally, Easter often leads to a spike in dogs seeking vet treatment for poisoning.
+That is due to certain foods that are toxic to dogs.

 “Hot cross buns are a no-no, because as little as one to two raisins could kill a dog,” Dr Trebeck explained.